edcourage/Quizzical_quiz_app_sinatra/README.md

 I would like to get a new question

 As a player
+So I don't repeat the question
+I would like to have a new question every time

+As a player
 So I can keep track of my questions
 I would like to see the question number